BGHC U7 PROGRAM

 - ONE ice time per week

-- ice time will be Sunday morning early - between the hours of 7 AM and 10 AM
+- ice time will be Sunday morning - Times TBD

 - PROFESSIONAL ON-ICE INSTRUCTION for EVERY session